 The dieticians and nutritionists all agree on the most important headline from this review of the best new detox programs: health and wellness practices should inspire you.
 Not punish you.
 You should like the foods you are eating or else it won’t work.
 “If you dread doing something everyday, it will never last,” James shares.
 Make sure you closely note the diet practices that work for you – and stick to something that is exciting and sustainable for you.

-We’re wishing you good health as you head into a new leg of your journey.
-Stay safe and strong out there, dear reader.
+We’re wishing you good health as you head into a new leg of your journey, dear reader.